nbro/andz/ands/algorithms/README.md

 # Algorithms

 A few interesting algorithms which may be implemented in the future.
+It excludes the sorting algorithms, which you can find under [`sorting/README.md`](./sorting/README.md).

 ## Combinatorial Algorithms